soheeparklee/soheeparklee.github.io/_posts/2025-12-1-DAW-system-3-5-real-diagnosis.md

 - nano meter: (nm, 9 decimals, `14nm = 0.000000014nm, in total 9 digits`)
 - if technology is small it means transistors are very close to each other ➡️ high temperature, faster communications, high speed
 - so if technology is a small number, need better refrigeration, but faster
+- technology ⬇️ faster ⬆️

 - ✔️ `Max TDP`: Thermal Design Power
 - number of watts that your computer can dissipate/resists
+- maximum capability of resisting the heat

 - if Max TDP is 15.0w, it means your computer can get as warm as a bulb that has 15w
 - if Max TDP is small, it means the computer does not dissipate/resists very well, your computer gets very hot
 - if Max TDP is big, it means you are dissipating very well, your computer will not get hot